ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 **Description:** User can successfully submit the registration form by filling all available fields with valid data.

-**Preconditions:** User has navigated to https://demoqa.com/automation-practice-form
+**Preconditions:** User has navigated to the practice form (https://demoqa.com/automation-practice-form)

 **Test Data:**
 - First Name: "Carlos"